SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 -  ``<ReceiveTimeout> (default: 10 seconds)``

-   If the origin server does not reply HTTP response within the set amount of second for a normal HTTP request, it is considered as transaction failure.
+   If the origin server does not reply HTTP response within the set amount of seconds for a normal HTTP request, it is considered as transaction failure.

 -  ``<Exclusion> (default: 3 times)``